osg-htc/docs/docs/data/xrootd/xrootd-authorization.md

 In order for the XRootD-Multiuser plugin to work, a proxy must be mapped to a user (`u`) that is a valid Unix user.

-Use a VOMS Mapfile in `/etc/grid-security/voms-mapfile` that contains lines in the following form:
+Use a VOMS Mapfile, conventionally in `/etc/grid-security/voms-mapfile` that contains lines in the following form:
 ```
 "<FQAN PATTERN>" <USERNAME>
 ```